NYCPlanning/data-engineering-code-interview/README.md

 To start this challenge, create a new **private** repo under your github username.
 We would like you to include all the code, notes, visualizations, and data inside of the repo.
 You will have **48 hours** to complete this data challenge.

 > ⚠️ Note: **the repo has to be <ins>private</ins>, otherwise you will be automatically <ins>disqualified</ins>**.
 Also we will check your commit timestamp to only account for the first 48 hours of coding activities.

-## Introduction

-We love the NYC 311 service and the open data products that come with it.
-In this challenge, you will use **[311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9)** on NYC Open Data, write an ETL pipeline and produce some data insight.

 ## What we are looking for